The best vacuum for pet hair 2025: keep fur and dander under control

 Investment pricing

 Want your vacuum to do all the work for you?
-A robovac can help with that, and our top pick for pet owners is the Dreame L40 Ultra.
-We'll start by making it clear that even today's best robot vacuums tend to offer less suction than a manual vac, which means they aren't the ideal choice for deep cleans.
+A robovac can help with that, and my top recommendation for pet owners is the Dreame L40 Ultra.
+I'll start by making it clear that even today's best robot vacuums tend to offer less suction than a manual vac, which means they aren't the ideal choice for deep cleans.
 Where they do excel is at keeping on top of regular, light cleans with next-to-no effort required from you.
-You can schedule them to clean while you're out, and then supplement their efforts with an occasional more thorough clean with a manual vacuum.
+You can schedule them to clean while you're out, and then supplement their efforts with an occasional, more thorough clean with a manual vacuum.

-So what makes the Dreame L40 Ultra stand out in particular?
-It boasts impressive suction for a robovac, and proved capable to handling the large volumes of dog hair from our tester's many four-legged friends.
-It's equally as effective on carpet as it is on hard floor, and the larger-than-average dock dustbin means you won't be constantly replacing the dust bag.
-On test, we found it navigated reliably well, mapped our reviewer's home efficiently, and was effective at identifying and avoiding obstacles, too.
+So what makes the Dreame L40 Ultra stand out for pet owners in particular?
+It boasts impressive suction for a robovac, and proved capable to handling the large volumes of dog hair from my tester's many four-legged friends.
+It's as effective on carpet as it is on hard floor, and the larger-than-average dock dustbin means you won't be constantly replacing the dust bag.
+It also navigates reliably well, maps areas accurately and efficiently, and is effective at identifying and avoiding obstacles (although there's no robovac I'd trust to dodge pet poop – take note if your pet isn't fully house trained).

 Read our full Dreame L40 Ultra review